furkanulger/Anomaly-detection-for-solder/README.md

 ```

 ## Training Model
-Type -h to get description of the parameters for each script .py as the following:
+Type -h to get description of the parameters for each script ".py" as follows:
 ```
 cd Anomaly-detection-for-solder/
 python train.py -h